siyia2/iso-commander/README.md

 * On ArchLinux `iso-commander` is available from the `AUR`.

 ## 🏆 Credits
+Special thanks to Aaron Giles for original libchd.
+Special thanks to rtissera for creating libchdr from libchd MAME.

+libchdr liscense:
+BSD-3-Clause license

 Special thanks to the original authors of the conversion tools:

 * Salvatore Santagati (mdf2iso).